fenago/machine-learning-for-finance/lab_guides/Lab_5.md

-### Combining rule-based and learning-based systems {#combining-rule-based-and-learning-based-systems .title}
+### Combining rule-based and learning-based systems

 One especially interesting aspect of spaCy\'s pipeline system is that it